VladMarianCimpeanu/API-project-2020/README.md

 2: max RAM space used during the execution to pass a test
 ---

-##Little description of tests<sup>3</sup>
+## Little description of tests<sup>3</sup>
-WriteOnly
-: it stresses writings at the bottom of the text BulkReads
+- WriteOnly: it stresses writings at the bottom of the text
-: it stresses line's readings and changes TimeForAChange
+- BulkReads: it stresses line's readings and changes
-: it stresses delete operations
+- TimeForAChange: it stresses delete operations
-RollingBack
-: undo and redo operations only at the end AlteringHistory
+- RollingBack: undo and redo operations only at the end
-: it stresses all the operations
+- AlteringHistory: it stresses all the operations
-RollerCoaster
-: it stresses all the operations
+- RollerCoaster: it stresses all the operations
-Laude
-: it stresses all the operations
+- Laude: it stresses all the operations

 3: test sets were uknown during the development of the code.